schaererPanda/authentication-microservice/README.md

 # API Documentation

 This is the documentation for the authentication REST API.
-To use this API, send requests to [API URL], followed by an endpoint.
+To use this API, send requests to `https://authentication-microservice-production-a9ec.up.railway.app`, followed by an endpoint.

 ## Endpoints